edubart/nelua-lang/docs/pages/overview.md

 be of the `any` type, this makes Nelua semantics more compatible with Lua semantics.
 {:.alert.alert-info}

-At the moment avoid doing this and you must **explicty set types for functions arguments**, due to the poor support for `any` type yet.
+At the moment avoid doing this and you must **explicit set types for functions arguments**, due to the poor support for `any` type yet.
 Omitting the type for the return type is fine, because the compiler can deduce it.
 {:.alert.alert-warning}